EndoluminalSurgicalVision-IMR/TCL/README.md

 ### Pseudo-depth label preparation
-Train a state-of-the-art SfM-based method(Monodepth2,SC-SfMlearner,etc..) on the training dataset.
+Train a state-of-the-art SfM-based method(Monodepth2, SC-SfMlearner, etc..) on the training dataset.
 Save the trained models and use them to generate pseudo-depth labels for the images in the training set.

 ### Dataset & SfM-based Unsupervised Method
 Prepare an endoscopic dataset and an SfM-based unsupervised method.